SugiKent/mcp-notion-server-readonly/README.md

 If you encounter permission errors:

-1. Ensure the integration has the required permissions.
+1. Ensure the integration has "Read content" permissions (this is a read-only version)
-2. Verify that the integration is invited to the relevant pages or databases.
+2. Verify that the integration is invited to the relevant pages or databases
-3. Confirm the token and configuration are correctly set in `claude_desktop_config.json`.
+3. Confirm the token and configuration are correctly set in `claude_desktop_config.json`
+4. Note: Write operations will not work as this is a read-only version

-## Tools
+## Available Read-only Tools

+This version only supports read-only operations.
 All tools support the following optional parameter:

 - `format` (string, "json" or "markdown", default: "markdown"): Controls the response format.
 Use "markdown" for human-readable output, "json" for programmatic access to the original data structure.
-Note: Markdown conversion only works when the `NOTION_MARKDOWN_CONVERSION` environment variable is set to "true".

-1. `notion_append_block_children`

-   - Append child blocks to a parent block.
-   - Required inputs:
-     - `block_id` (string): The ID of the parent block.
-     - `children` (array): Array of block objects to append.
-   - Returns: Information about the appended blocks.

-2. `notion_retrieve_block`
+1. `notion_retrieve_block`

    - Retrieve information about a specific block.
    - Required inputs:
      - `block_id` (string): The ID of the block to retrieve.
    - Returns: Detailed information about the block.

-3. `notion_retrieve_block_children`
+2. `notion_retrieve_block_children`

    - Retrieve the children of a specific block.
    - Required inputs: